This sharp rise concerns people in this organization, not to mention regular citizens.

 It may feel that this type of exposure is impossible to run away from, but the reality is that knowledge can make a difference.

-It might also be a good idea for a person to only use asbestos-free soil and landscaping material when he or she needs to work on his or her home.
+It might also be a good idea for a person only to use asbestos-free soil and landscaping material when he or she needs to work on his or her home.

-Clearly, this issue is still here, and precautions must be taken.
+This issue is still here, and precautions must be taken.
 Laws must continue to regulate activity that may expose people to it and compensate those injured by asbestos.